k00ka/captains-mistress/README.md

 % ruby play.rb
 ```

+## NOTE: See the README in each branch for more resources related to the work done at each Hack Night.
+What follows is specific to the Automaton building exercise:

+### Workshop Agenda
+The Captain takes his final voyage tonight at Ruby Hack Night at The Score in Toronto.
+The basic agenda for this evening's workshop follows, culminating in the ULTIMATE SILICON SWORD FIGHT (pardon?)
+1. Review work to-date (i.e. demo the game and talk briefly about our progress).
+1. Build a simple Automaton together and learn about the AI API and "match mode".
+1. Discuss approaches to building tough opponents.
+1. In teams, design, build and test new Automatons.
+1. Bring together your best Automatons and use match mode to declare a victor.

+We will aim to run the round-robin matches on the big screen around 8:45.

 ###Adding an Automaton
 1. New automatons are created in the `lib/automatons` subdirectory.
 1. The name used for the automaton will be your class's name.
 The class must inherit from the `Automaton` class.
 1. The automaton must implement the move method (otherwise a runtime error is raised).
 1. You may use the public interfaces of any class.
 The most interesting interfaces will be the `Rack`, `Cell`, and `Game` classes.
 1. The move method should `puts` the chosen channel.
 The channel should be returned.
 Remember, `puts` returns `nil` so the puts cannot be the last line!

+###Pull Requests
+To participate in the final sword fight, you will need to fork the repo so we can use pull requests to bring your new Automatons into this repo.
+This should be done just before the event, as we will be posting updates here throughout the day.

+Many of you have already cloned the repo.
+Here are instructions on how to convert a cloned repo into a fork:
+1. In github, fork the Captain's Mistress repo.
+Here's the repo address: https://github.com/k00ka/captains-mistress
+2. On your machine, rename your origin remote to upstream: git remote rename origin upstream
+3. Add a new origin: git remote add origin https://github.com/GITHUBNAME/captains-mistress.git
+4. Fetch & push
+git fetch origin
+git push origin
+5. When ready, create a pull request and tap me on the shoulder.